 One important thing to remember before setting out on this hike (and any hike): Wipe the bottom of your shoes on the footpads at the trailhead.
 Why?
 This ensures that you aren’t carrying invasive plant seeds into the mountains with you!

-Olowalu Beach in Maui is incredible for a sunset hang and reef snorkeling, but the length and accessibility of this spot make it my favorite.
+Olowalu Beach in Maui is incredible for a sunset hang and reef snorkeling, but the length and accessibility of this spot make it a favorite.
 The beach has a traditional entrance, but extends along the highway for miles!
 Where else can you pull off the road and step out onto a black sand beach?

-Some ADA Accessible Lookouts across the Hawaiian Islands
+ADA Accessible Lookouts Across the Hawaiian Islands

 Kauai: Kalalau Lookout, Pu’u O Kila Lookout, Pu’u Hinahina Lookout